jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 - Intuition:
   - Wraps critical section in mutex
   - `canProduce`: Flag for blocking through busy waiting to not waste produced item
+    - Initialized to 1
   - `canConsume`: Flag for blocking to not consume nothing
+    - Initialized to 0
 - Solution 2: No busy waiting with more semaphores!

 ![[producer-consumer-blocking.png|400]]